-Report: Russian doping scandal 'was an institutional conspiracy,' official says
+Report: Russian doping scandal 'institutional conspiracy'

 A 'systematic and centralized cover-up'

-The New York Times story follows a report commissioned by the World Anti-Doping Agency that claimed the Russian state conspired with athletes and sporting officials to undertake a doping program that was unprecedented in its scale and ambition.
+The New York Times story, published Tuesday, follows a report commissioned by the World Anti-Doping Agency that claimed the Russian state conspired with athletes and sporting officials to undertake a doping program that was unprecedented in its scale and ambition.

 A "systematic and centralized cover-up" benefited more than 1,000 Russian athletes across 30 sports, Canadian law professor Richard McLaren said in an update to the report first published in July.